Use it on trains and buses! A great value ticket: the "Kamakura Free Environmental Ticket"

 *For details on the boarding point, please see here ( Kamakura City official website )

-From Kamakura Station to Kenchoji Temple, we passed through tourist attractions such as ``Wakamiya Oji, Kamakura Hachimangu-mae, and Hachimangu Back,'' so even though we were inside the car, it felt like we were sightseeing by bus.
+From Kamakura Station to Kenchoji Temple, we passed through many tourist attractions via Wakamiya-oji Street - in front of Kamakura Hachiman-gu Shrine - and behind Hachiman-gu Shrine, so even though we were inside the bus, it felt like we were on a sightseeing bus.

-After about 10 minutes of riding, you will arrive at Kenchoji Temple.
+After about a 10-minute ride, you will arrive at Kenchoji Temple.

-Kenchoji is the first Zen temple in Japan and the first of Kamakura's five temples.
+Kenchoji Temple is the first Zen Buddhist temple in Japan and the first of the Kamakura Five Mountains.

-After viewing the Karamon gate of the Hojo, which is a nationally important cultural property, we recommend that you sit and take a break at the bottom of the Hojo.
+After seeing the Karamon Gate of the Hojo, a National Important Cultural Property, we recommend taking a seat and relaxing at the base of the Hojo.

 Kenchoji Temple